Saskatchewan Provincial Nominee Program

 Once you have received the invite from the immigration board, you can now apply for the SINP process from your previously created EOI (Express of Interest) profile by selecting a particular job and district using their codes.

-Mention the employer and job details and apply to the concerned board who will be offering the work-permit visa.
+Mention the employer and job details and apply to the concerned board that will be offering the work permit visa.

 Now you need to pay the required amount for the visa processing and simultaneously can apply for a PR visa as well.

 - Social and Community Service Managers (NOC 0423)

 - Land Surveyors (NOC 2154)

 - Computer Programmers and Interactive Media Developers (NOC 2174)